Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your equipment to run, it won’t switch on.

 The first part is checking it’s set to “cool” and not “heat.”
 Otherwise your air conditioning might not switch on.
-Or you might receive hot air coming from vents being the heat is on instead.
+You might also receive hot air coming from vents being the heat is on instead.

 If you have a regular thermostat: